JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7952 days**.

-And here is a just a random fact -  **The United States has paved enough roads to circle the Earth over 150 times.**.
+And here is a just a random fact -  **The board game Scrabble was originally called "Criss Cross Words" by inventor Alfred Butts**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)